Ifechukwumunac/Rock-Paper-Scissors/README.md

 # rock paper scissors
+This code is a game between the user and the computer.
+It uses randomly generated value for computer while the user inputs;
-takes in r for rock, p for paper and s for scissors Any other thing results in an error- invalid input.
+r for rock, p for paper and s for scissors
+Any other thing results in an error- invalid input.